 - Park only in one of the Arboretum's 33 designated parking lots.

-- The Morton Arboretum is a smoke-free environment.
-Smoking is not allowed indoors or outdoors within the Arboretum.
+- The Morton Arboretum is a tobacco-free environment.
+Smoking and tobacco use (including smokeless cigarettes), is not allowed indoors or outdoors within the Arboretum.

 - Trail signs are placed strategically to show connecting trails and roads.
 Use them for orientation.
 Benches provide an opportunity to sit, relax, and enjoy the beauty of nature.